Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 Five Separate Biological Systems Blend to Create Romantic Love

-There's 5 different systems that blend to create romantic love.
-Well, now you can imagine that there are dozens of possible ways that two people could potentially feel about each other.
-Yet people still generally use one word—love—when they talk about those feelings.
+Now you can imagine that there a dozen of possible ways that two people could potentially feel about each other.
+And that's because of these 5 different systems that blend to create romantic love.
+People, however, generally use one word—love—when they talk about those feelings.
 That gets confusing.
-Two people are often talking about two different things.
-And that’s why an individual might end up saying, “You don’t love me as much as I love you.”
+Two people are often talking about two different things depending on which of their five feelings are active.

-That expression doesn’t make too much sense when you consider that you don’t know which love systems the other person is talking about.
+The expression "I love you" doesn’t make much sense when you consider that you don’t know which love systems the other person is talking about.
 And it's often impossible to explain which one you are talking about.
-So you both hit a dead end when discussing your relationship
+So you both hit a dead end when discussing your romantic relationship

 Your partner might, in fact, experience one or the other of the five feelings of love with more intensity compared to what you are experiencing.
-But you might be experiencing another one of the five feelings more intensely when compared to his or her feelings.
-That is why you need to be able to talk about your the five love feelings with your partner if you want to understand what’s going on in your relationship.
+But you might be experiencing another one of the five feelings more intensely when compared to your partner's feelings.
+That is why you need to be able to talk about your five love feelings with your partner if you want to understand what’s going on in your relationship.
 Otherwise you end up talking past each other, and just nodding, without really understanding what your partner is experiencing.

 The Five Feelings of Romantic Love